Pop Art Lesson: Easy, Step-by-Step Art Project for Kids

 Below you’ll find an easy step-by-step tutorial for a Pop Art Lesson and a Pop Art Coloring Page.
-Try mixing colorful patterns for a fun pop art lesson.
-Keep the shapes simple and the colors bright.
+It mixes simple shapes with lots of colorful patterns.

 Pop art was an art movement that emerged in the 1950s and drew inspiration from sources in popular and commercial culture.
 Thanks to masters like Andy Warhol, David Hockey, and Keith Haring, the movement marked the end of modernism and celebrated the beginning of contemporary art.